fiatcrush/twitter-bot/README.md

 * node.js
 * npm twit

-You will need edit 3 locations below before you can use this bot.

-First you need to add your API key data for twitter in file config.js:
+You will need edit three locations as below before you can use this bot.
+First add your API key data for twitter in file config.js:

 ```
 module.exports = {